 In relation to the AIRs, we point out that the Regulations prescribing the format of the AIR were published on 11 October 2013.
-Sasol's BID fails to provide any detail about the AIRs - it merely indicates that these "will determine Sasol's impacts on air quality in the areas affected by the facilities".
+Natref's BID fails to provide any detail about the AIRs - it merely indicates that these "will determine Natref's impacts on air quality in the areas affected by its facility".

-According to the BID, the "motivation reports" will "include detail on each of the specific applications for postponements from Compliance Timeframes and/or exemptions, and the reasons for them".
+According to the BID, "the Motivation Report will include detail on the specific applications for postponements from Compliance Timeframes and/or exemptions, and the reasons for them."

-Kindly make the terms of reference (TOR) for these AIRs and for the motivation reports available.
+Kindly make the terms of reference (TOR) for these AIR and for the motivation report/s available.